 Field and modeling approaches to groundwater flow and solute fluxes in subsurface and near subsurface environments.
-Interaction of surface water and groundwater, solute transport, chemical and isotopic tracing techniques, watershed hydrology in Florida, other U.S. locations, and Central America.
+Interaction of surface water and groundwater, solute transport, chemical and isotopic tracing techniques, watershed hydrology in Florida and beyond.

 Igneous Petrology/Geochemistry/Economic Geology